 AIFs must have an AML policy and comply with the AML Law for their business relationships (including for their investors).

-Asset valuation of AIFs must be done in accordance with the laws applicable to them, as well as in accordance with the AIFM Law where the AIFs are managed by a fully authorised AIFM.
+The asset valuation of AIFs must be done in accordance with the laws applicable to them, and in accordance with the AIFM Law where the AIFs are managed by a fully authorised AIFM.

 2.5 Fund Finance